agmangas/katacoda-scenarios/intro-containers-lab-01/step-03.md

 > Note that this command must be run in the same level as the *Dockerfile* file.

-We may verify that the recently created image is in our system by using `docker images` to list all the images.
+We may verify that the recently created image is in our system by using `docker images`{{execute}} to list all the images.

 Now we can create as many containers as we like from our custom image: